Niagara Vineyards

 Hamilton is the Gateway to the Niagara Wine Region in Ontario.

-We start Niagara Vineyards at a hotel that is at the top of the escarpment in Hamilton.
-For much of that first riding day we travel along the rim of the escarpment with stunning views of Hamilton and the villages along Lake Ontario to the east.
-It is not long on that first day before we are clear of Hamilton suburbs and on rural cliff-top roads.
-And not long before we go past the first of many vineyards that you will see on this trip.
+Start in Niagara Vineyards at the top of the escarpment in Hamilton.
+For much of that first riding day travel along the rim of the escarpment with stunning views of Hamilton and the villages along Lake Ontario to the east.
+It is not long on that first day before you are clear of Hamilton suburbs and on rural cliff-top roads.
+And not long before you will pass the first of many vineyards that you will see on this trip.

-We'll meander through agricultural areas, allowing time to explore some Canada's finest wine-making establishments.
+You'll meander through agricultural areas, allowing time to explore some Canada's finest wine-making establishments.
 The terrain is gentle.
-We do climb the escarpment but our route for those sections is mostly on canal paths.
+You will climb the escarpment but our route for those sections is mostly on canal paths.
 Views throughout the journey are spectacular.
-At the end of that first day we descend to farmland along Lake Ontario and stay in Jordan, one of several villages closely associated with the quality wines that the region produces.
+At the end of that first day descend to farmland along Lake Ontario and stay in Jordan, one of several villages closely associated with the quality wines that the region produces.

 Niagara-on-the-Lake